francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 # Protocol requirements for protecting information through FEC

-In this section, we list the points that must be defined by the protocol for allowing QUIC endpoints to protect information using FEC in a more efficient way than duplicating the information sent on the wire.
+In this section, we list the points that must be defined by the protocol for allowing QUIC endpoints to protect information using FEC.

-## Defining the content of source symbols
+## Defining the FEC-protected parts of a QUIC payload

 There is no need to protect every piece information sent on the wire by QUIC.
 Some pieces of information are already sent redundantly (e.g. ACKs)